marcus-alicia/ProxCP/notes.md

 - We are missing functions.
 Admin.php for example has a lot of unknown "\_obfuscated_" functions functions that are defined nowhere.

-- Original source can be reqested via Discord
+- Untouched (Obfuscated) source can be aquired on our Discord